thymeleaf/thymeleaf-docs/Using-Thymeleaf.md

 ###Multivalued class matching

 DOM Selectors understand the class attribute to be **multivalued**, and therefore allow the application of selectors on this attribute even if the element has several class values.

 For example, `div[class='two']` will match `<div class="one two three" />`

 ###Optional brackets

-The syntax of the fragment inclusion attributes converts every fragment selection into a DOM selection, so brackets [...] are no needed (though allowed).
+The syntax of the fragment inclusion attributes converts every fragment selection into a DOM selection, so brackets `[...]` are not needed (though allowed).

 So the following, with no brackets, is equivalent to the bracketed selector seen above: